oracle/macaron/docs/source/index.rst

    * - Check ID
      - Description
    * - ``mcn_detect_malicious_metadata_1``
-     - This check analyzes the metadata of a package and reports malicious behavior.
-This check currently supports PyPI packages.
+     - This check performs analysis on PyPI package metadata to detect malicious behavior.
+It also reports known malware from other ecosystems, but the analysis is currently limited to PyPI packages.

 ----------------------
 How does Macaron work?